Beep2049/Learning-V.2/README.md

 # Welcome
 This is my repository that contains all of my projects that I have made in order to learn how to code.

-Majority is in Python but as I get more versed with different languages I will add more projects to it and update the read.me(s).
+Majority is in Python but as I get more versed with different languages I will add more projects and update the read.me accordingly

 Hope you enjoy the learning procecss as much as I do.

 ## Content
 ### [Casual Projects](https://github.com/Beep2049/Learning-V.2/tree/main/Casual%20Projects)